 All feedback concerning a game title will be anonymized when the game leaves early access phase.

 We collect data automatically both on sites and in games to improve our businesses and products.
-While site data is anonymous game data includes session id which may be used to identify player's Steam account.
+All collected data is anonymous.

 Some of the data we process based on your explicit consent.

 The confirmation email is a mechanism that both confirms ownership of email address you used and provide the way for the user to actively and explicitly consent to receive marketing e-mails.
 Such consent can be revoked at any time using the unsubscribe link present in every newsletter e-mail we send.

 The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.